 Stir chopped chicken, veggies and cooked shrimp into the rice.

 Garnish with chopped cilantro if desired and serve.

 Add chicken broth.
-Stir and let mixture come to a boil; lower heat, cover and simmer for 20 minutes.
+Stir and let the mixture come to a boil; lower heat, cover, and simmer for 20 minutes.

 Shrimp cooks quickly!
 It only needs a few minutes.
 Once it turns pink and opaque, it’s ready.
 If you cook it too long, it’ll become rubbery.